What Are Dental Sealants and Are They Safe for Kids?

 Pros, Cons, and Cost-Effectiveness

-The limitations are important to understand.
-Sealants cannot be placed on teeth with existing decay or fillings.
-They may wear down or chip over time, requiring monitoring during regular visits.
-Crucially, they only protect the chewing surfaces, not the areas between teeth or along the gum line.
-Trace amounts of BPA may be present in some resin-based sealants, but the ADA confirms exposure is minuscule—less than from breathing air—and poses no health concern.
+However, sealants have limitations.
+They cannot be placed on teeth that already have decay or fillings.
+The coating may wear or chip over time, requiring regular check-ups.
+Sealants only protect the chewing surfaces—cavities can still form between teeth or along the gum line.
+Some parents worry about trace BPA in certain sealant materials, but the American Dental Association confirms that exposure is miniscule and far below any health concern.

 Are dental sealants worth the cost for children?